Day

 Humidity

-On average, there were 3 hours clear skies, 2 hours partially overcast skies and 6.5 hours overcast skies during the daytime (from dawn to dusk).
-The sunrise on average occurred at 07:12, and the sunset occurred at 18:00.
+During the daytime (from dawn to dusk), there were in average: 7.5 hours clear skies, 2 hours partially overcast skies, 3 hours overcast skies and 0.5 hours rainy weather.
+The sunrise on average occurred at 06:40, and the sunset occurred at 18:37.

 The city of Havana in Cuba is renowned for its tropical climate, offering a range of temperatures throughout the year.
 During daylight hours, one can expect temperatures that vary from a cooler 27 °C (80 °F) in January to a peak of 33 °C (92 °F) in August.
 At night, the warmest temperatures typically occur in August reaching 25 °C (76 °F), while the coldest nights are in January with temperatures dropping to 18 °C (65 °F).
 Sea temperatures fluctuate between 26 °C (78 °F) in February and a balmy 29 °C (85 °F) in August.
 Travelers should also consider the number of rainy days, with April being the driest month averaging around 5 days of precipitation, and September witnessing the heaviest rainfall over an average of 13 days.